Expert Cat Care Advice

 Why Does My Cat Follow Me to the Bathroom?
 The Feline Bodyguard

-You cannot even use the bathroom alone anymore.
+You cannot even use the bathroom alone.
 Why does your cat insist on escorting you, staring at you, and sleeping in your pants while you use the toilet?
-Discover the deep evolutionary instincts behind bathroom supervision.
+The evolutionary instincts behind bathroom supervision.

 KittyCorner Team